 - USCIS Immigrant Fee which you must pay after you receive your visa and before you travel to the U.S. USCIS will not issue you a Green Card without you paying this fee.

-Since the IR-2 visa does not have annual caps, the processing times are also much shorter than the Family Preference Visas.
-In total, the processing time can take from 3 to 12 months, depending on the individual circumstances.
+The processing time can take from 3 to 12 months, depending on the individual circumstances.
+Since the IR2 visa does not have annual caps, the processing times are also much shorter than the Family Preference Visas.

 Do I Become a U.S Citizen Once I Get the IR2 Visa?